OL 303. Vegetable Gardens & Community Gardens For Family Nutrition & Food Security

 Week 4.
 Design a Program for Family Gardens & Community Gardens.

 Week 6.
 Design a Workshop on Community Gardens.

 Week 7.
 Prepare for the Workshop on Vegetable Gardens.

 “Genevieve, Martha and I were just reminiscing about your course that we took 10 years ago, and the partnership that has continued to today.
 Martha has been helping the gardeners, some quite elderly, improve their families’ nutrition for years now.
 We benefited so much from doing the course together!”
 Kathy Tate-Bradish, USA.

 “You can’t imagine how much the course has helped the group over the years.
 In fact, many of our households have permanent kitchen gardens now.”
 Martha Muthoni, Kenya.

 Reduce hunger & malnutrition.
 Learn how to teach at-risk families in your community how to grow nutritious, fresh vegetables.

-Online: Audit this course 100% online with a facilitator who will answer simple questions.
+Online: Audit this course 100% online.
 You will have complete access to exactly the same downloadable course resources and lessons as in the live teacher program have—for 8 weeks.

 Teacher Led: Take this course with a live teacher.
 You will have complete access to the download course resources and lessons described below.
-Certificate: Turn in the 8 assignments.
+Certificate: Turn in the 8 assignments and you will receive a PDF Certificate.
 Your course teacher will offer professional comments and encouragement for your assignments.